Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 It is one of the main driving forces behind the current digital transformation of the insurance industry.
 The global IoT insurance market value is projected to reach $43 billion in 2022.

-This way insurers can use customer data from devices to better understand their customers’ needs.
+IoT will enable insurers to use customer data from devices to better understand their customers’ needs.

-Insurance companies can leverage the real-time data it gets from various devices to improve risk assessment, set rates, mitigate risk, and prevent losses.
+Insurance companies can leverage the real-time data it gets from various devices to improve risk assessment and risk scores, set rates, mitigate risk, and prevent losses.

 Insurers Are Already Experimenting with IoT

 By sharing direct data in real-time, IoT gives insureds the ability to influence their policy pricing.
-Customers today are happy to share personal information with carriers if it means cheaper insurance policies.
+Policyholders today are happy to share some personal health data with carriers if it means cheaper insurance policies.
+IoT is already transforming the health insurance sector.

 For example, The John Hancock Vitality Program rewards its clients for following healthy lifestyles.
 Insureds use wearable devices that track their behavior.
 In return, they can save up to 25% on premiums and enjoy discounts from other businesses.